-- Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately. - Provide all sources of revenue the agency receives in all applicable locations. - How ongoing operational, travel, capital outlay, personnel, professional fees, consultant needs, and costs were determined. - Describe the project's facility and space requirements and explain why the amount is needed.
+- a.
+Staffing needs by position, number of full-time equivalents (FTEs), and their respective salary and fringe costs separately. - b.
+How ongoing operational, travel, equipment, personnel, professional fees, consultant needs, and costs were determined. - c.
+Describe the project's facility and space requirements and explain why the amount is needed. - d.
+Identify amounts and sources of any other revenues to be used or received with this project, in addition to the state and/or federal funds being requested with this proposal.